Dai

 Frequently asked

-What backs the Dai stablecoin?
+What is the Dai savings rate?